gohanp75/openhab-openwebnet/README.md

 | setpointTemperature    | Number        | The zone setpoint temperature °C, as set from Central Unit or openHAB  |     R/W    |
 | setMode                | String        | The zone set mode, as set from Central Unit or openHAB: `AUTO`, `MANUAL`, `PROTECTION`, `OFF`    |     R/W    |

 [*] = advanced channel: in PaperUI can be shown from  *Thing config > Channel list > Show More* button.
-Link to an item by clicking on the channel blu button.
+Link to an item by clicking on the channel blue button.

-### Note on Shutter position
+### Notes on Shutter position
-For Percent and position feedback to work correctly, the `shutterRun` Thing config parameter must be configured equal to the time (in ms) to go from full UP to full DOWN.
+For Percent commands and position feedback to work correctly, the `shutterRun` Thing config parameter must be configured equal to the time (in ms) to go from full UP to full DOWN.
-Use `shutterRun=AUTO` (default) to calibrate the shutter automatically the first time a Percent command is sent to the shutter: a *UP >> DOWN >> Position%* cycle will be performed automatically to calibrate the shutter.
+It's possible to enter a value manually or set `shutterRun=AUTO` (default) to calibrate shutterRun parameter automatically the first time a Percent command is sent to the shutter: a *UP >> DOWN >> Position%* cycle will be performed automatically.
+- if shutterRun is not set, or is set to AUTO but calibration has not been performed yet, then position estimation will remain `UNDEFINED`
-If shutterRun is set manually and too higher than the actual runtime, no position estimation will be possibile, try to reduce shutterRun until you find the right value.
+- if shutterRun is set manually and too higher than the actual runtime, then position estimation will remain `UNDEFINED`: try to reduce shutterRun until you find the right value

-Before adding/configuring roller shutter Things (or installing a binding update) it is suggested to have all roller shutters `UP`, otherwise the Percent command won’t work until the roller shutter is fully rolled up.
+- before adding/configuring roller shutter Things (or installing a binding update) it is suggested to have all roller shutters `UP`, otherwise the Percent command won’t work until the roller shutter is fully rolled up
+- if the gateways gets disconnected then the binding cannot know anymore where the shutter was: if `shutterRun` is defined (and correct), then just roll the shutter all Up / Down and its position will be estimated again
-Note that the shutter position is estimated based on UP/DOWN timing and therefore an error of ±2% is normal.
+- the shutter position is estimated based on UP/DOWN timing and therefore an error of ±2% is normal

 ## Full Example